9brada6/tabs-with-posts/development.md

 - Put databases class in a new folder, with a new namespace.
 - There should be a function for human diff in Utilities.

+#### Learning PHPStan

+- Check to see if a callable string is verified. as in add_action.
+- Check to see if @throws are verified.